Head to Head Comparison: The E.W. Scripps (SSP) and Its Peers

 Profitability

 This table compares The E.W.
-Scripps and its rivals’ net margins, return on equity and return on assets.
+Scripps and its competitors’ net margins, return on equity and return on assets.

 |Net Margins